-When you are admitted to Purdue Fort Wayne, you are classified by the Office of Admissions as either a resident or a nonresident of the State of Indiana.
+The Office of Admissions (for undergraduate and non-degree applicants) and the Graduate School (for graduate applicants) determines an applicant's residence classification as part of the admittance process.
 This classification is determined by rules established for all Purdue Fort Wayne students by the trustees of Purdue University.
-The policy may be reviewed here: residence classification of students for tuition purposes.
+The Purdue policy may be reviewed here: residence classification of students for tuition purposes.

 If you think you are classified incorrectly, you may apply for resident student status.
 Review the residence classifications guidelines to make sure you are eligible before completing and submitting the Residence Classification form and supporting documents to the Purdue Fort Wayne Office of the Registrar.